IRS First-Time Penalty Abatement

-- If a client has already paid the penalty, they may file Form 843, Claim for Refund and Request for Abatement, to request a refund.
+- If a client has already paid the penalty, he or she may file Form 843, Claim for Refund and Request for Abatement, to request a refund.

-- If the IRS doesn't grant FTA, consider taking the case to Appeals.
+- If the IRS doesn't grant penalty relief, consider taking the case to Appeals.
 Appeals may make a different decision based on other factors, such as hazards of litigation.

 - Each case is very different, but if the CPA (client advocate) doesn't ask for abatement, he or she can't get relief for the client.
 Clients can save thousands of dollars on penalties (often with a simple phone call or letter to the IRS) and rely on their CPA to advocate for them.